 Jump to Bottom to read latest letters.
 Be sure and scroll down or up a little after you reach the bottom to make sure you haven’t missed a letter.
-You may want to refresh this page to see latest postings.
-We reserve the right to update or change our comments or to remove letters.
+You may need to refresh this page to see latest postings.
+We reserve the right to update or change our comments, and to remove or shorten letters.

 Note: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International (GCI).